kgaero/Team_DN9_Assignment2/documentation/model_results.md

 While the current model provides strong short-term forecasts and captures seasonality effectively, there are several opportunities to improve its accuracy, flexibility, and real-world application:

----

 ## 1. Incorporate Holiday Effects

-- Currently, `has_holiday_effect` is set to `False`, meaning the model doesn’t adjust for major retail holidays.
 - Adding national holidays and seasonal events (e.g., **Black Friday**, **back-to-school**) as regressors could improve accuracy during peak sales periods.

 ---